 b) Rentista (Investment Income) Residency

 Rentista Residency requires, pursuant to the published Regulations, that the applicant show an investment income of the equivalent of $2,500.00 U.S. per month, received in a permanent and stable, manner for a period of two years.
-Prior to the month of February, 2023, the common practice of Applicants was to deposit the sum of $60,000.00 U.S. into a Costa Rica bank account and the applicable bank would certify that the stated financial requirement for the Residency Application was met, including for a legally married spouse and minor children to the age of eighteen, or children enrolled full time in a recognized educational institution.
-This, of course, is not an accurate statement, when the financial requirement is in-fact being met by a monthly return of the Applicant’s deposit principal and is not being met by investment income.
-However, this practice meets the financial component requirements of the Rentista Residency Category.
+The common practice of Applicants is to deposit the sum of $60,000.00 U.S. into a Costa Rica bank account and the applicable bank certifies by way of a Bank Letter, that the stated financial requirement for the Residency Application is met, including for a legally married spouse and minor children to the age of eighteen, or children enrolled full time in a recognized educational institution.
+This, of course, is not an accurate statement with respect to investment income, when the Rentista Application financial requirement is in-fact being met by a monthly return of the Applicant’s deposit of principal and is not actually being met by investment income from an interest earning investment.
+However, despite some overtures by the Government that this “loophole” of meeting the investment income requirement would be closed, this practice of allowing a $60,000.00 U.S. deposit to a Costa Rica bank account with the Bank issuing a certified Bank Letter continues and meets the financial component requirements of the Rentista Residency Category Application.

 c) Inversionista (Investor) Residency